NAME

 my $row = $pg->get_copy_data;

-Retrieves a row during COPY OUT.
-Returns the row data as a string, -1 when the COPY is complete, or undef if no data is available yet.
+Retrieves the next row during COPY OUT.
+Returns the row bytes, the integer -1 when the stream is complete, or undef if nothing is currently buffered (call again after the next read).

 HANDLER METHODS